 Do you want to explore California and all its beauty in 10 days?
 Don’t worry!
 With this itinerary you will make the most out of your time.
 In addition you will see more of California than most of the locals 🙂

 I just came back from this amazing road trip with my husband and can’t wait to share my experience.
 In this blog post I will give away our secrets for one of the best road trips of our lives.
-You might also want to check out the little brochure I put together as a download for a nice overview of the whole trip.
-Just sign in for the Share the Love newsletter and I will forward you the download link.
+You might also want to check out the little travel guide I put together as a download for a nice overview of the whole trip.
+Just sign in for the Share-the Love-newsletter and I will forward you the download link.